westial/SingleSocket/README.md

 Output socket for limited and unlimited concurrent clients.

-When is configured to accept only one exclusive listening client, if other client connects to the same socket, the first client is disconnected.
+When accepting one exclusive listening client only is configured, if other client connects to the same socket, the first client is disconnected.

 Provided an optional key pass authorization validating the client who knows the password.
-Still not supported on websocket protocol mode.

 Optionally you can connect a javascript application by the websocket protocol.
+Key pass authorization is not support on this mode.

+See the examples.

 Install